tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

  replace(mutable_uri, new_data)
  data = get(mutable_uri)

-Filesystem Goals
+File Store Goals
 ================

-The main goal for the middle (filesystem) layer is to give users a way to organize the data that they have uploaded into the grid.
+The main goal for the middle (file store) layer is to give users a way to organize the data that they have uploaded into the grid.
 The traditional way to do this in computer filesystems is to put this data into files, give those files names, and collect these names into directories.